 As I finish a particularly tough section – zig zagging straight down a sheer cliff (there are fences strategically placed to hold on to and very well waymarked) – and come down (again) to a very private beach on the stunning cove of Cala Pedrosa, I meet the first walkers (and only) I will see all day.
 They are British and we share a few hints about what’s ahead (they tell me I have along way to go!
 Which I dismiss, only to discover is CORRECT.
 I tell them they have a directly uphill walk for 30 minutes or more – but it is WORTH IT!).
 I hope they made it.

 Finally, a long and winding climb back up (okay, now I’m noticing that extra 30 lbs) till I reach the lighthouse at Sant Sebastia.
 Never been so happy to see a bathroom (Hotel El Far has an enviable location at the top of the cliff overlooking the Mediterranean).
 It’s only a short few feet to the overlook on Calella de Palfrugell, which is possibly the highlight of the entire walk, as the honey colored villages and absolutely stunning beaches and marinas filled with boats extend as far as the eye can see.
 I glimpse the Hotel Garbi overlooking it all in the distance.
 It looks like about 15 minutes away (turns out to be over an hour!).
 When I make the final ascent to the hotel, they are waiting with my luggage and a hot shower.
 Can’t really describe how that felt!
+So I made it by 2 pm (by a margin of 30 min) and Ashley takes me back to Flaca train station for the direct train to Barcelona.
+I thank him for his sincere hospitality as I board the train for the next phase of my journey – Barcelona!

+Day 3 – This is normally a “stay put” day, so there is the option to relax by the pool or take a short 2 mile walk into La Bisbal.
+Here is a picture of the hotel.
 It’s a bit rainy today, so I take a side trip (courtesy of Ashley, he is a gem) to Figueres to see the Dali Museum.
 This is a fascinating, not to be missed experience, even if the circular layout and mostly bizarre experience (he was a surrealist after all) left me a bit dizzy.
 The jewelry exhibit was my favorite (the ruby encrusted beating heart takes you by surprise).

 Then off to take a look at the cycling hotels in L’Escale (right on the ocean, the pool looks like it is floating in the Med) and a truly charming farm house hotel in Baseia.
 We pull up to my nights accommodation in the heart of Berger around 4 pm.
 The town is small and quiet, with a nice selection of shops.
 I have a few conversations (well, okay, I point to my translator book and try to ask a few questions, quite successfully I might add) and sit in a little bar having a glass of wine.
 No body seems to notice me.
 I think I look very Spanish (did I mention that several people have asked ME for directions so far!)